praba01/donation_analytics/README.md

 The program manages two dictionaries:

-1) Dictionary 1: Name of donor, ZIPCODE:Year of contribution.
+1) Dictionary 1: Name of donor, ZIPCODE:     Year of contribution
-2) Dictionary 2: CMTYID,ZIP,YEAR,<CNT> :TRANSACTION_AMOUNT
+2) Dictionary 2: CMTYID,ZIP,YEAR,<CNT> :     TRANSACTION_AMOUNT

 What does the program do?